nicholaides/cepha/README.md

 ### Deferred code blocks

-Use the `defer` helper to defer code block evaluation until after the rest of the block have been evaluated.
+Use the `defer` helper to defer code block evaluation until after the rest of the document has been evaluated.

-When a deferred block is finally evaluated, it's contents are inserted where the deferred block was.
+When a deferred block is finally evaluated, its contents are inserted where the deferred block was.

 ```typescript
 models := {